SUMMARY

 A West Virginia Miner Was Killed In A Rock Wall Collapse While Zatezalo Was President And CEO Of Rhino Resources.
 According to Politico, “When Zatezalo was president and CEO at Rhino Resources, a West Virginia miner was killed when a portion of a rock wall collapsed.
 The accident occurred after Rhino already had been cited for one worker safety violation, and before it received a second.”
 [Politico, 9/3/18]

-Under Zatezalo’s Leadership MSHA Allowed Inspections To Begin While Miners Were Already At Work, Departing From An Obama Era Rule Stating Inspections Had To Occur Before Shirts To Protect Workers’ From Falling Debris.
+Under Zatezalo’s Leadership MSHA Allowed Inspections To Begin While Miners Were Already At Work, Departing From An Obama-Era Rule Stating Inspections Had To Occur Before Shifts To Protect Workers From Falling Debris.
 According to Politico, “Under the Obama administration, inspections had to occur before workers began their shifts — to scale away, for instance, loose pieces of rock that might fall on them.
 But in April, the Zatezalo-led Mine Safety and Health Administration said it would allow inspections to begin while miners were already at work.
 The change was first proposed two months before Zatezalo was confirmed.”
 [Politico, 9/3/18]

 Trump’s Interior Department Proposed A Rule To Rescind A Requirement That Allowed Only Government-Approved Third Parties To Inspect Blowout Preventers On Offshore Oil Rigs.
 According to Politico, “A proposed rule would rescind the requirement that only government-approved third parties may inspect blowout preventers that seal a well in the event of a pressure surge.”
 [Politico, 9/3/18]